Mari023/AE2WirelessTerminalLibrary/README.md

 - support for viewcells
 - There are currently only placeholder Textures
 - Magnet Card does not work yet
-- you can't use REI in Wireless Crafting Terminal / Wireless Pattern Terminal
 - Requesting items from autocrafting does not work